Appsurify/AppsurifyCIScript/README.md

 ### Parameter details - testtemplate

 #### Maven
+##### Parameter value - "mvn"
 The following values are set when this testtemplate is selected
+- testseparator=","
+- addtestsuitename="true"
+- testsuitesnameseparator="%23"
+- startrunspecific="mvn -Dtest="
+- endrunspecific="test"
+- startrunall="mvn test"
+- report="./target/surefire-reports/"
+- reporttype="directory"

 #### Testim
+##### Parameter value - "testim"
-The following values are set when this testtemplate is selected testseparator=" --name '" reporttype="file" report="test-results.xml" startrunspecific="testim --report-file test-results.xml --name '" postfixtest="'" startrunall="testim --report-file test-results.xml"
+The following values are set when this testtemplate is selected
+- testseparator=" --name '"
+- reporttype="file"
+- report="test-results.xml"
+- startrunspecific="testim --report-file test-results.xml --name '"
+- postfixtest="'"
+- startrunall="testim --report-file test-results.xml"

 #### Rspec
+##### Parameter value - "rspec"
+##### Required Config
+The following must be installedhttps://github.com/sj26/rspec_junit_formatter The following values are set when this testtemplate is selected
+- testseparator=" "
+- startrunspecific="rspec --format RspecJunitFormatter --out rspec.xml "
+- prefixtest = "-e '"
+- postfixtest="'"
+- startrunall="rspec --format RspecJunitFormatter --out rspec.xml"
+- reporttype="file"
+- report="rspec.xml"

+#### Sahi Ant
+#### Parameter value - "sahi ant"
+##### Required Config
+Ensure junit report is set in the ant file - https://sahipro.com/docs/using-sahi/playback-desktop.html#Playback%20via%20ANT
+- testtemplatearg1 - The report location set as per above
+- testtemplatearg2 - The ant file to run all tests
+- testtemplatearg3 - The ant file to the specific set of tests

 The following values are set when this testtemplate is selected

-#### Sahi Ant
-#####Required Config
-Ensure junit report is set in the ant file - https://sahipro.com/docs/using-sahi/playback-desktop.html#Playback%20via%20ANT testtemplatearg1 - The report location set as per above testtemplatearg2 - The ant file to run all tests testtemplatearg3 - The ant file to the specific set of tests

-The following values are set when this testtemplate is selected testseparator="," addtestsuitename="true" testsuitesnameseparator="%23" generatefile="sahi" startrunall="ant -f "+testtemplatearg2 startrunspecific="ant -f "testtemplatearg3
+- testseparator=","
+- addtestsuitename="true"
+- testsuitesnameseparator="%23"
+- generatefile="sahi"
+- startrunall="ant -f "+testtemplatearg2
+- startrunspecific="ant -f "testtemplatearg3
-report = testtemplatearg1
+- report = testtemplatearg1

 #### Sahi Testrunner
+##### Parameter value - "sahi testrunner"
-#####Required Config
+##### Required Config
-Set the Sahi runner to create a junit report - https://sahipro.com/docs/using-sahi/sahi-reports.html The following values must be supplied testtemplatearg1 - The report location set as per above testtemplatearg2 - The command to run all tests
+Set the Sahi runner to create a junit report - https://sahipro.com/docs/using-sahi/sahi-reports.html The following values must be supplied
+- testtemplatearg1 - The report location set as per above
+- testtemplatearg2 - The command to run all tests

-The following values are set when this testtemplate is selected generatefile="true" testseparator="," addtestsuitename="true" testsuitesnameseparator="%23" generatefile="sahi" startrunspecific="testrunner temp.dd.csv"
+The following values are set when this testtemplate is selected
+- testseparator=","
+- addtestsuitename="true"
+- testsuitesnameseparator="%23"
+- generatefile="sahi"
+- startrunspecific="testrunner temp.dd.csv"
-startrunall="testrunner " + testtemplatearg2
+- startrunall="testrunner " + testtemplatearg2
-report=testtemplatearg1
+- report=testtemplatearg1

 #### Robot Framework
+##### Parameter value - "robotframework"
-#####Required Config
+##### Required Config
-testtemplatearg1 - The execution command used to start robotframework tests i.e. java -jar robotframework.jar testtemplatearg2 - The location of your tests testtemplatearg3 - Report location
+- testtemplatearg1 - The execution command used to start robotframework tests i.e. java -jar robotframework.jar
+- testtemplatearg2 - The location of your tests
+- testtemplatearg3 - Report location

-The following values are set when this testtemplate is selected testseparator=" --test '" postfixtest="'" reporttype="file" report=testtemplatearg3 startrunall=testtemplatearg1+" -x "+testtemplatearg3+" " endrunall=testtemplatearg2
+The following values are set when this testtemplate is selected
+- testseparator=" --test '"
+- postfixtest="'"
+- reporttype="file"
+- report=testtemplatearg3
+- startrunall=testtemplatearg1+" -x "+testtemplatearg3+" "
+- endrunall=testtemplatearg2
-startrunspecific=testtemplatearg1+" -x "+testtemplatearg3+" "
+- startrunspecific=testtemplatearg1+" -x "+testtemplatearg3+" "
-endrunall=testtemplatearg2
+- endrunall=testtemplatearg2

 #### Mocha
+##### Parameter value - "mocha"
-#####Required Config
+##### Required Config
 Note the following plugin must be installed to generate the junit report file - https://www.npmjs.com/package/mocha-junit-reporter

-The following values are set when this testtemplate is selected testseparator="|" reporttype="file" report="test-results.xml" startrunspecific="mocha test --reporter mocha-junit-reporter -g " postfixtest="$" prefixtest="^" startrunall="mocha test --reporter mocha-junit-reporter "
+The following values are set when this testtemplate is selected
+- testseparator="|"
+- reporttype="file"
+- report="test-results.xml"
+- startrunspecific="mocha test --reporter mocha-junit-reporter -g "
+- postfixtest="$"
+- prefixtest="^"
+- startrunall="mocha test --reporter mocha-junit-reporter "

 #### Pytest
+##### Parameter value - "pytest"
-The following values are set when this testtemplate is selected testseparator=" or " reporttype="file" report="test-results.xml" startrunspecific="python -m pytest --junitxml=test-results.xml -k '" endrunspecific="'" startrunall="python -m pytest --junitxml=test-results.xml"
+The following values are set when this testtemplate is selected
+- testseparator=" or "
+- reporttype="file"
+- report="test-results.xml"
+- startrunspecific="python -m pytest --junitxml=test-results.xml -k '"
+- endrunspecific="'"
+- startrunall="python -m pytest --junitxml=test-results.xml"

 ### Parameter details - teststorun

 We recommend using the runtemplate parameter instead of using teststorun.
 But for additional control on which tests to run you may change the teststorun field.
 When doing so we recommend initially running all your tests and just pushing the results to Appsurify.
 To do this choose either "all" and use this script to run the tests, or choose none and use this script to just upload the results.
 Once you have either selected the coverage of the tests or uploaded a number of test reults for Appsurify to learn from select Appsurify recommended and choose from the options where - high = most likely to fail, covers the exact change, medium = less likely to fail, covers the functional area or dependencies, low = very unlikely to fail, does not cover the change, unassigned = tests where Appsurify is unsure whether the coverage of these tests, ready defects = tests which have a defect associated with them which is ready for testing, open defects = tests which have a defect associated with them which is open.

 ### Examples

+#### Maven
+python RunTestsWithAppsurify.py --url "https://dummy.appsurify.com" --apikey "Kasdfasdfasdfasdfasdfasdfadsfasdfasdfasdf" --project "Test" --testsuite "Test" --report "report --runtemplate "specific tests with unassigned" --testtemplate "mvn"

+### Depricated examples

 #### Java All Tests
 RunTestsWithAppsurify.sh --url "https://dummy.appsurify.com" --apikey "Kasdfasdfasdfasdfasdfasdfadsfasdfasdfasdf" --project "Test" --testsuite "Test" --report "report" --teststorun "all" --startrun "mvn test"